-Addresses advanced applications of office productivity applications including word processing, electronic spreadsheets and desktop database software.
-Focus is on application integration and automation to enable sophisticated analysis and representation in support of evidence-based organizational decision-making.
-Students who have taken BIS 315 and BIS 316 cannot take this class.
+Addresses advanced applications of office productivity applications including word processing, electronic spreadsheets and presentation software.
+The primary focus is on application integration and automation to enable sophisticated analysis and representation in support of evidence-based organizational decision-making.
+Students who have already taken BIS314, BIS315, or BIS316 should not take this class.